shivamdixit/shivamdixit.github.io/content/posts/work-tools-in-personal-life.md

 ### 1. Objectives and Key Results (OKRs)

 [OKR](https://felipecastro.com/en/okr/what-is-okr/) is a framework for goal setting.
-It comprises of an "objective" that you want to achieve and a few "key results" that indicate the progress on that objective.
+It comprises of an "objective" that you want to achieve, and a few "key results" that indicate the progress on that objective.
 Defining OKRs at the start of each year helps me to focus on 2 or 3 main priorities for that year.
 For each objective, I define key result(s) and for each key result, I define three milestones to compare the progress.
 The milestones are: 0.3 (30%), 0.7, and 1.0 (100%).
 Here’s one of my OKR from the previous year:

 {{< figure src="/images/work-tools-personal-life-post/example_objective.png" title="An OKR from 2019" class="half-width align-center" >}}

 A rule of thumb that I follow when defining the milestones is: 0.3 is "business as usual", i.e., what I will achieve without putting in much effort, 0.7 is what I can achieve by pushing myself outside of my comfort zone, and finally, 1.0 is a stretch goal.

 I have a recurring reminder in my todo list app ([Todoist](https://todoist.com/)) to review them every quarter.
-During reviews, I first validate if the OKRs still make sense or do I need to make changes.
-Then I score each of the key results from 0 to 1 (1 being 100% completed).
+During reviews, I first validate if the OKRs still make sense or if I need to make changes.
+Then I score each of the key results from 0 to 1 (1 being 100% complete).
 It enables me to do necessary course correction.

 ### 2. Key Performance Indicators (KPIs)

 While the Key Results are for tracking progress on my annual objectives, I use [KPIs](https://www.klipfolio.com/resources/articles/what-is-a-key-performance-indicator) to track three overarching long term personal goals––**health**, **wealth**, and **happiness**.
 I have a simple Google Sheets setup for tracking it.
 Every morning I create an entry with four columns for the previous date, they are––**Date**, **# Productive hours**, **Emotional state**, and **Tags.**

 Emotional state is a number from a set `{-2, -1, 0, 1, 2}`, where -2 means extremely unhappy and +2 is extremely happy.
-These numbers are very subjective and different people might have different baselines but it is fine as long as you are not comparing these numbers with someone else's.
+These numbers are very subjective and different people might have different baselines, but it is fine as long as you are not comparing these numbers with someone else's.
 Furthermore, [research](https://www.nap.edu/catalog/18548/subjective-well-being-measuring-happiness-suffering-and-other-dimensions-of) has shown that subjective measure can be an effective measure of happiness.

 I define the number of productive hours as the time when I am learning something new, producing something (software, blog post, etc.), or working on my health.
 I mark blocks of productive hours in the Google calendar as and when I am doing "productive" activity.
-When filling out the excel sheet, I count the number of such blocks in the previous day.
+When filling out the Excel sheet, I count the number of such blocks in the previous day.

 {{< figure src="/images/work-tools-personal-life-post/average_productivity.png" title="Average productivity graph (y-axis redacted)" class="half-width align-center" >}}